Mega trenches help farmers in the fight against salinity

 He now has one of the State’s biggest rough channel systems on the broad, flat valleys of the north-eastern Wheatbelt.

-“If I said I told you I can make salt lakes grow grass, you could wonder what I was smoking,” Mr Hall laughed.
+“If I said I told you I can make salt lakes grow grass, you could wonder what I was smoking,” Mr Hall said, laughing.

 “But I have seen the bigger picture and I see that where you dig these drains, you can control water flow.

-“There are parts of our farm that salty since i was a kid... and we applied some of these techniques and have had amazing results.
+“There are parts of our farm salty since I was a kid... and we applied some of these techniques and have had amazing results.

 “More farmers should be doing it.”